Tonyb94/DigitalPathology/README.md

   - GLCM PyRadiomics
   - MSI prediction
   - Ctranspath
-- Dimensionality reduction with:
+- Dimensionality reduction and Feature combination across extractors with:
   - Principal Component Analysis (PCA)
   - Pearson Correlation
-- Feature combination across extractors
 - Clustering of tumor tiles using the **Bag of Visual Words (BoVW)** technique
   - Phenotype assignment using a **Self-Organizing Map (SOM)**
   - Aggregation of Patients Histogram of tiles **Dendrogram**